 In this game for two players, you throw two dice and find the product.
 How many shapes can you draw on the grid which have that area or perimeter?

 An activity making various patterns with 2 x 1 rectangular tiles.

-triangles you can make by just moving one corner of the starting
+Use the interactivity to find all the different right-angled triangles you can make by just moving one corner of the starting triangle.

 Cut differently-sized square corners from a square piece of paper to make boxes without lids.
 Do they all have the same volume?